prahladyeri/tiddly/README.md

 - User sign-in and authentication using token key or session.
 - Pagination.
-- Advanced querying using `where` and `order by` clauses.
+- Sorting using `order by` clause.
-- Fetching summaries using `group by` clauses.
+- Fetching summaries using `group by` clause.
 - Enhanced security and error handling.

 ## License